-The most iconic arch in the park, Delicate Arch soars over 50 foot tall and is instantly recognizable from its appearance on Utah licence plates.
+The most iconic arch in the park, Delicate Arch soars over 50 feet tall and is instantly recognizable from its appearance on Utah license plates.

 The Delicate Arch hike is one of our favorite in Arches and the arch itself is magnificent.
 For those of you planning a trip to Arches National Park we wanted to share our experience and tips for hiking the Delicate Arch trail.

-A symbol of Utah, the 52 foot tall Delicate Arch is the largest free standing arch in Arches National Park.
-Delicate Arch sits atop a natural rock ampitheater from which there are sweeping views across the park.
+A symbol of Utah, the 52 foot tall Delicate Arch is the largest free-standing arch in Arches National Park.
+Delicate Arch sits atop a natural rock amphitheater from which there are sweeping views across the park.

-Instantly recognizable from its appearance on Utah licence places, the Delicate Arch trail is one of the most popular and best hikes in Arches National Park.
+Instantly recognizable from its appearance on Utah license plates, the Delicate Arch trail is one of the most popular and best hikes in Arches National Park.

 The Delicate Arch Trail